-The Murphy Institute offers workshops and seminars that build the capacity of working-class people to engage at all levels of the democratic process.
+The Murphy Institute at the CUNY School of Labor & Urban Studies offers workshops and seminars that build the capacity of working-class people to engage at all levels of the democratic process.
 As corporate interests hold increasingly greater sway in national politics, the Institute provides educational resources to enable working-class voters and communities to exercise the influence concomitant with their numbers.

 Electoral Activism & Leadership Academy Class